 She was able to negotiate with IRIS to retain her existing work-life balance, describing them as “special considerations” that she and the company ironed out.

 IRIS has since become much more flexible around work-life balance in general.
 As the current VP of Business Development for IRIS, Dr. Daryan Angle describes it, “The lifestyles of our optometrists and partners are very important to us.
-Schedules are based on open discussion and consideration of what is best for the practice, business and partner.”
+Schedules are based on open discussion and consideration of what is best for the practice, business and partner.
+In the early days, on-boarding new practices and staff did prove to be difficult before IRIS had developed a comprehensive strategy and dedicated team.”

 Hard Lessons Learned